brainwp/brasa-slider/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==
+= 1.16 =
+* fix "Notice: Undefined index: id" when using the shortcode with name parameter.
 = 1.1f =
 * Add support to slider ID (post ID) on shortcode (example: [brasa-slider id="4"] )
 * Add admin notice with shortcode to copy